-Many of us aren’t comfortable with our emotions, we have learned to push them away so we don’t have to feel and think about them.
-Feeling your emotions physically can be a challenge but a necessary one that is relevant to your overall health.
+Many of us aren’t comfortable with our emotions; we have learned to push them away, so we don’t have to feel and think about them.
+Feeling your emotions physically can be a challenge but a necessary one relevant to your overall health.

 This article was originally published on January 13, 2018, and has been updated.